kimwalisch/primecount/README.md

 primecount counts primes faster than any other program on the web!

 ### Binaries
-Below are the latest precompiled binaries for Windows 64-bit and Linux x86-64.
+Below are the latest precompiled binaries for Windows 64-bit and Linux x64.
-These binaries are statically linked and require a CPU (2010 or later) which supports the POPCNT instruction.
+These binaries are statically linked and require a CPU which supports the POPCNT instruction (2010 or later).

 * <a href="http://dl.bintray.com/kimwalisch/primecount/primecount-2.3-win64.zip">primecount-2.3-win64.zip</a>, 380K
 * <a href="http://dl.bintray.com/kimwalisch/primecount/primecount-2.3-linux-x64.tar.gz">primecount-2.3-linux-x64.tar.gz</a>, 892K